Mircea-s-classes/ai-hardware-project-proposal-group-group/docs/Project_Proposal.md

 We aim to design an low-power, always-on voice interaction system that can operate entirely offline, without reliance on cloud-based speech recognition.
 Traditional voice assistants require continuous network connectivity, consume significant energy.
 Our system instead uses on-device keyword spotting and sensor-based temperature trend prediction on a constrained microcontroller platform.

+Allison edit: We aim to design a low-power, always-on system that can operate entirely offline, without reliance on cloud-based weather data.
+Our system will predict whether the outside temperature will increase or decrease in the next hour based on barometric, humidity, and temperature data taken on a constrained microcontroller platform.

 ## 4. Technical Objectives
 List 3–5 measurable objectives with quantitative targets when possible.